 This palette will list all the images that have associated with captions or copyright text.
 If you have associated all captions, you will find four images listed.

-If you explore the XML tree view (remember: Alt + Click on the triangular icon to fully expand the tree), you will find that images appear together with their associated captions, in the Graphic element.
+If you explore the XML tree view (remember: Alt + Click to fully expand the tree), you will find that images appear together with their associated captions, in the Graphic element.